Parsing Array Subscript Operators with Recursive Descent

 [const expression][TK_NUM, 1 ]

-On the next iteration of the loop the process starts a new, with the tree shown above becoming the leftmost child of a new SUBSCRIPT_EXPR node, with a new right node created for that dimensions subscript:
+Having been implemented using tail recursion elimeination the process starts a new on the next iteration of the loop.
+The completed tree shown above for a 1D array access now becomes the leftmost child of a new SUBSCRIPT_EXPR node, with a new right node created for the new dimensions subscript:

 [subscript expression][TK_LSQUARE, '[' ]